MathiasStadler/rust_new_project_inside_var_folder/manual_project_path.md

 - Create a new file with name project_path.md and add header project name , project create, os version
 - Pls add the date of create file with timezone
+- Pls run the program on the console and fix the error until you have no error anymore.
+For each rerun ask for next procedure.

 I never plan never far ahead.
 Carpe diam